uchenna631/ogbunike-caves/README.md

 ![Gallery](https://github.com/uchenna631/ogbunike-caves/blob/main/assets/images/gallery-page.JPG?raw=true)

 ### Features Left to Implement
+- Form validation: pattern matching implementation to help the user eliminate error inputs
 - The feedback on clicking form submission is the code institue default form dump.
 This was left out due to time and scope limitations
-- Live updates, events and animation to improve user experience.
+- Live updates, visual effects and animation to improve user experience.

 ## Technologies used
 ___